guym4c/doctrine-graphql-helper/README.md

 * **All:** Accessible to all users with this scope
 * **None:** Not accessible to users with this scope
 * **Permissive:**	Users permissions with this scope are resolved in the entity’s `hasPermission()` method.
 If you don’t wish to use permissive, but are running the server with permissions enabled, simply implement the method with a return true.
-The `hasPermission()` static is called for all methods that are defined as permissive, and you are passed an instance of the Doctrine entity manager, an instance of your API user class as `ApiUserInterface`, and the ID of the entity that is being queried by the user.
-You are not given an instantiated version of the entity class being called: if you wish, you must retrieve this from the entity manager manually using the provided entity ID.
+The `hasPermission()` method is called for all methods that are defined as permissive, and you are passed an instance of the Doctrine entity manager and an instance of your API user class as `ApiUserInterface`.

 ## Using custom mutators
 The schema generator exposes a simple API for adding your own mutators, and a class (`Mutation`).
 This wraps some advanced functionality of graphql-doctrine, and so reference to that package’s documentation may or will be required using this feature.